Ebanie Bridges: Return to the ring

+IBF bantamweight champion

+Bridges vs. Román

-Bridges challenged the reigning IBF female bantamweight champion María Cecilia Román, in what was Román's eight title defense.
+Bridges challenged the reigning IBF female bantamweight champion María Cecilia Román, in what was Román's eight title defence.
 The fight took place at the First Direct Arena in Leeds, England on 26 March 2022, on the undercard of the Kiko Martinez and Josh Warrington featherweight title bout.
 Bridges won the fight by unanimous decision.
-Two of the judges scored the fight 97–93 in her favor, while the third judge awarded her all ten rounds of the bout.
+Two of the judges scored the fight 97–93 in her favour, while the third judge awarded her all ten rounds of the bout.

+Bridges vs. O'Connell

+On 10 December 2022, in Leeds, England, Bridges made the first successful defense of her IBF bantamweight title by TKO in the 8th round against Shannon O'Connell.

+Bridges vs. Yoshida

+Bridges was scheduled to make the second defense of her IBF bantamweight title against Avril Mathie on 9 December 2023, in San Francisco, CA., but due to injury Mathie withdrew.
+Bridges fought Miyo Yoshida and lost her IBF title to a Unanimous Decision.

+Most Valuable Promotions

+In July 2025, Bridges signed a promotional contract with Jake Paul led Most Valuable Promotions.